-The name means Twin Ponds and is considered to be one of the most significant achievements by the Sinhalese in terms of hydrological and architectural engineering.
+The name Kuttam Pokuna means Twin Ponds, a fitting name for these two pools next to each other.
+Kuttam Pokuna is considered to be one of the most significant achievements by the early Sinhalese in terms of hydrological and architectural engineering.

-This is the first Buddhist temple in Sri Lanka.
-The stupa is the first to be constructed in Sri Lanka in the 3rd Century BC.
+This is the first Buddhist temple in all of Sri Lanka.
+This stupa is the first to be constructed in Sri Lanka, dating back to the 3rd Century BC.

 This is the world’s tallest stupa, standing at a gargantuan height of 122 meters (400 feet).
-At the time that it was built, it was the third-tallest structure in the entire world behind the Pyramids and the Lighthouse of Alexandria.
+At the time it was built, it was the third-tallest structure in the entire world, ranking behind only the Pyramids of Giza and the Lighthouse of Alexandria.

-This stupa is another one of the ancient world’s tallest structures, standing at 103 meters (338 feet) tall.
-It is home to some of Buddhism’s most sacred relics.
+This stupa is another one of the ancient world’s tallest structures.
+It stands at an impressive 103 meters (338 feet) tall.
+Ruwanwelisaya Stupa is also home to some of Buddhism’s most sacred relics.

-This is another impressive stupa, and situated a bit further away from the main complex, it is also relatively quiet compared to the other places.
+This is another impressive stupa.
+It is a bit further away from the main complex but very quiet compared to the other places.

 Sri Sarananda Maha Pirivena